 Surveyors will need training on these standards and the interpretation of the data form.
-There are several tools, including pacing and estimating exercises.
-These will help surveyors determine how many paces it takes them to reach 20 meters or to calibrate with each other on percent cover estimations.
+There are several tools to aid in this, including pacing and estimating exercises.
+The exercises will help surveyors determine how many paces it takes them to reach 20 meters or to calibrate with each other on percent cover estimations.
 Area and distance estimation exercises are also included in Appendix C. Exercises should be repeated at the beginning of each field season along with reviewing other field methods to ensure that all surveyors are recording data consistently both with each other and year to year.